"I'd just quit": Man's paycheck after heavy R8k deductions leaves SA stressed

 A TikTik video by @bantu_womann shows the woman commenting on a job post shared by a small attorney firm looking for a young individual interested in studying law.

-The post also explains that the applicant would be required to undertake various tasks within the law firm and must be fluent in English and Afrikaans for a small salary of R2 500 a month.
+The post also explains that the applicant must undertake various tasks within the law firm and be fluent in English and Afrikaans for a small salary of R2 500 a month.

 Source: Briefly News